srb45/spring_boot_groceries/Readme.md

 Note: This is a work in progress.
 Project configurations can look premature and unsecure, but it'll be fine at a later stage.

 ## MongoDb Setup
-Use following docker command to run mongo on local machine.
+Use following docker command to start mongodb on local machine.

 ```shell
 docker run -d \